Skip to main content

 GRI 302-5 Reductions in energy requirements of products and services

 AT&T does not track this data, but we expect our device manufacturers to align with best-in-class energy efficiency practices.
 This alignment includes analyzing the life cycle performance of their devices to estimate energy impacts, incorporating or further developing energy management features on their devices, and establishing energy efficiency goals.
 Since 2015, AT&T has worked with other companies and industry associations to improve the energy efficiency of internet modems, routers and other in-home equipment through the Small Network Equipment Voluntary Agreement.
-Under the voluntary agreement, the average weighted power of each category of new small network equipment relative to broadband speed delivered has decreased by up to 87% and has declined every year since 2015, according to the group’s Annual Report
+Under the voluntary agreement, the average weighted power of each category of new small network equipment relative to broadband speed delivered has decreased annually since 2015, achieving an 89% overall reduction in 2023.

 GRI 305: Emissions